AjayKMehta/setup-machine/NeovimNotes.md

 > [!NOTE]
 > Use <kbd>m</kbd> + ***capital letter*** to create a mark you can access from a different buffer, e.g. <kbd>m</kbd> + <kbd>A</kbd>.
-> :bulb: Lower case letters only work within same buffer.
+> Lower case letters only work within same buffer.

 Marks are useful not only for navigation but also for editing: